 2nd and 4th Thursdays, 5–6 p.m. | Online

 Established as a way to foster deeper connections through sharing, prayer, guided fellowship, and heartfelt discussions, this group is open to women of all ages who wish to join.

 A group of single adults meet to support each other in friendship, through social activities and fellowship.
 New participants are welcome!
 Outings have included Sunday brunch, Friday night dinner, visits to museums, theater shows, festivals, garden tours, in-home gatherings, and attending Westminster concerts and mission activities together.

 1st Thursday, 10–11 a.m.

 Do you enjoy reading and discussing books?
-Book Talk meets monthly, either on Zoom or in person, for discussion of a book suggested by any member of the group, usually alternating between fiction and nonfiction and a variety of topics.
+Book Talk meets monthly in person for discussion of a book suggested by any member of the group, usually alternating between fiction and nonfiction and a variety of topics.
 All are welcome!

 For Young Adults (20s and 30s)